jgoguen/ansible_playbooks/README.md

   present, they will not be upgraded to the latest version.
 - `remove`: A list of packages which will be removed.
 - `aur`: A list of packages to install from the Arch User Repository.
-- `snap` A list of hashes defining a Snap name and the channel to install from.
+- `snap` A list of hashes defining a Snap name, the channel to install from, and whether to allow classic confinement.
-  - Example: `[{"name": "1password", "channel": "beta"}, {"name": "wesnoth", "channel": "stable"}]`
+  - Example: `[{"name": "1password", "channel": "beta", "classic": false}, {"name": "wesnoth", "channel": "stable", "classic": true}]`
 - `flatpak`: A list of Flatpak package identifiers to install.
 Packages are assumed to be available on Flathub.